Undergraduate Students: Frequently Asked Questions

 Q: Where should I send my transcripts from my previous school?

-A: If you have already applied for your degree audit, you should send your transcripts to your Graduation Services Advisor.
-If you are currently enrolled, but have not yet applied for your degree audit, send your transcripts to:
+A: If you have already begun the graduation process, you should send your transcripts to your Graduation Services Advisor.
+If you are currently enrolled, but have not yet started the graduation process, send your transcripts to:

 Tucson, AZ 85721-0066

 If service is available, transcripts can be sent electronically, via secure third-party vendors such as eScrip-Safe, Credentials Solutions, etc., to the following email: REGemail@example.com